-Fourth and fifth graders have the opportunity to choose technology Focus classes where they learn to integrate the tools and applications available.
-Each student has access to a laptop computer, and cameras, scanners, and iPads are available for use.
-Learning the tools and applications leads to student project choice where they can showcase their talents.
-Such projects may include digital storytelling, digital photography, animation, podcasting, technology reviews, graphics and more.
-These classes, taught by Ms. McAfee, Rowlett’s Instructional Technology Specialist, meet three days per week and allow students to grow as technologists and become mentors to others.
+Fourth and fifth graders have the opportunity to choose from several technology Focus classes where they learn to integrate the tools and applications available.
+These classes include Claymation, Communications, and Film.
+Student utilize technology such as laptop computers, cameras, scanners, iPads, Apple Pens, and more.
+Projects may include digital storytelling, digital photography, animation, podcasting, technology reviews, graphics, journalism, and more.
+These classes meet three days per week and allow students to grow as technologists and become mentors to others.